Computably totally disconnected locally compact groups: Uniform equivalence of two definitions of computably t.d.l.c.

-We show that $\Tree {\wt G} $ is c.l.c.\ as in Definition \ref{def:comploccompact}.
-The first claim will be used to show that $\Tree {\wt G}$ is computable. \begin{claim} A finite injection $\aaa $ on $\NN$ can be extended to some $p \in \wt G$ $\LR$
+To complete the proof of the implication ``$\LA$" of the theorem, we now show that $\Tree {\wt G} $ is c.l.c.\ as in Definition \ref{def:comploccompact}, so that $\wt G$ is a computable presentation of $G$ via a closed subgroup of $\S$ as required.
+The following claim will be used to show that $\Tree {\wt G}$ is computable, using the assumption that $\+ W$ is a computable meet groupoid.
+As usual by $A,B$ we denote compact open cosets of $G$, identified here with elements of $D \sub \NN$, the domain of $\+ W$. \begin{claim} A finite injection $\aaa $ on $\NN$ can be extended to some $p \in \wt G$ $\LR$